-Property and Equipment

-Property and equipment have been recorded at cost if purchased or at fair value at the time of donation if received as a gift.
+Property and Equipment - Property and equipment have been recorded at cost if purchased or at fair value at the time of donation if received as a gift.
 CSTA capitalizes property and equipment over \$2,500 that have a useful life of more than one year.
-Depreciation and amortization of property and equipment is provided over the estimated useful lives of the respective assets on a straight-line basis.
+Depreciation and amortization of property and equipment is calculated using the straight-line method over the estimated useful lives of the respective assets which is presently three years.
 Costs of maintenance and repairs that do not improve or extend the useful lives of the respective assets are expensed as incurred.

-Investments

-Investments are reported at fair value in the statements of financial position.
-Investment income or loss (including realized and unrealized gains and losses, interest, and dividends) is reported net of external and direct internal investment expenses and is included in the statements of activities as increases or decreases in net assets without donor restrictions unless the income or loss is restricted by donor or law.
+Investments - Investments are reported at fair value in the statements of financial position.
+Investment return (including realized and unrealized gains and losses, interest, and dividends) is reported net of external and direct internal investment expenses and is included in the statements of activities as increases or decreases in net assets without donor restrictions unless the income or loss is restricted by donor or law.

-Net Assets

-Net assets, revenues, gains, and losses are classified based on the existence or absence of donor or grantor-imposed restrictions.
+Net Assets - Net assets, revenues, gains, and losses are classified based on the existence or absence of donor or grantor-imposed restrictions.
 Accordingly, net assets and changes therein are classified and reported as follows: